-- An eligible early retiree is defined to mean an individual who retires between the ages of 55 and-prior to age 65 and meets the eligibility criteria listed below: - 15.1.1 Retired unit members have the option to receive benefits as set forth in the collective bargaining agreement in effect at the time that the unit member retired from service with the District.
+- 15.1 An eligible early retiree is defined to mean an individual who retires between the ages of 55 and-prior to age 65 and meets the eligibility criteria listed below: - 15.1.1 Retired unit members have the option to receive benefits as set forth in the collective bargaining agreement in effect at the time that the unit member retired from service with the District.
 Retiree benefits include cash back in the amount stated in the contract at the time of their retirement. - 15.1.2 Have been employed by the Woodside School District for ten (10) years or more.
 A sabbatical leave may count for one year of the eligibility requirement as long as it does not fall within the last two years of employment. - 15.1.3 The unit member must have attained age 55 and have been an employee of Woodside School District for ten years at the time of retirement. - 15.1.4 The unit member will be retiring from active service in the CalSTRS and/or CalPERS systems. - 15.1.5 An individual shall be deemed an "eligible early retiree" if the individual meets all other eligibility criteria contained in Section 15.1, even if not enrolled in a District health plan at the time of the individual's retirement.
 Such eligible early retiree who is not enrolled in a District plan at the time of retirement shall, as of the date of the individual's retirement, be entitled to participate in the "cash back" option available to active unit members until they attain age 65.
 Dental and Vision coverage continues for eligible retirees without change.
 All costs associated with spousal and dependent coverage for Dental and Vision shall be the exclusive responsibility of the retired unit member.
-After age 65, the cash back option ceases and the eligible retiree is entitled to retiree medical benefits provided in section 15.2.6 through and including section 15.2.8 - 15.1.7 Eligible early retirees who elect medical coverage from a District group medical insurance plan through COBRA within 60 days of his/her coverage termination under the plan by reason of his/her retirement, shall be eligible for an annual District maximum contribution toward the cost of such medical premiums for a maximum of 36 months.
-During this 36 month period, the early retiree shall be responsible for any medical premium costs that exceed the District maximum contribution.
-The District maximum contribution for the 36 month period shall be equal to the medical premium coverage paid by the District on behalf of active unit members (see Section 14.1) for the following:
+After age 65, the cash back option ceases and the eligible retiree is entitled to retiree medical benefits provided in section 15.2.6 through and including section 15.2.8 - 15.1.7 Eligible early retirees who elect medical coverage from a District group medical insurance plan shall be eligible for an annual District maximum contribution toward the cost of such medical premiums at the contribution amount of the agreement at the time of retirement.
+The early retiree shall be responsible for any medical premium costs that exceed the District maximum contribution.
+The District maximum contribution shall be equal to the medical premium coverage paid by the District on behalf of active unit members (see Section 14.1) for the following:

-Health Plan (Kaiser, Blue Shield PPO, or Blue Shield HMO); - Dental Plan (Delta Dental); and Vision Service Plan - 15.1.8 After the 36 month period described in section 15.1.6 above expires, eligible early retirees shall be entitled to participate in the "cash-back" option available to active unit members until they attain age 65.
+Health Plan (Kaiser, Blue Shield PPO, or Blue Shield HMO); Dental Plan (Delta Dental); and Vision Service Plan

+15.1.8 Eligible early retirees shall be entitled to participate in the "cashback" option available to active unit members until they attain age 65.
 Dental and Vision coverage continues for eligible employees without change.
-All costs associated with spousal and dependent coverage for Dental and Vision shall be the exclusive responsibility of the retired unit member.
+All costs associated with spousal coverage for Dental and Vision shall be the exclusive responsibility of the retired unit member.